 - what legal authority under section 205(r) of the Social Security Act supports your request,

 - the anticipated frequency of your request,

 - what security measures and safeguards you have in place to protect the data you receive from us, and

 - if your agency currently has, or previously had, a data exchange agreement with SSA to receive the full file.

 Criteria Used to Approve Requests and Estimate Reimbursement Costs

-We will review your request to determine whether we have the applicable authority to provide the full file to your Federal agency.
+We will review your request to determine whether we have the applicable authority to provide the full file of death information to your agency.
 Finally, reimbursement for developing and maintaining the exchange is generally required.

 Additional guidance for requesting the full file:

 - You must agree to maintain the information under certain security safeguards.
 The safeguards must provide a level and scope of security that is not less than the level and scope of security established by the Office of Management and Budget (OMB), which sets guidelines for protecting and managing federal information resources in OMB Circular No. A-130, Appendix I—Responsibilities for Protecting and Managing Federal Information Resources.

-- You will be required to sign an agreement covering payment for services that we perform.
+- We will require you to sign an agreement covering payment for services that we perform.
 Section 205(r) of the Social Security Act requires that the recipient agency provide SSA reimbursement for the reasonable cost of providing the information.
-Costs are calculated based on the implementation and maintenance of the data exchange, how your agency will receive the file, and the frequency with which you will receive the information.
+We calculate costs based on the implementation and maintenance of the data exchange, how your agency will receive the file, and the frequency with which you will receive the information.